Lucaszw/Resume/README.md

 - Built a solution that required no expensive disposables and a low manufacturing cost.
 - Built an electron based control application (Node, Backbone, ThreeJS, and D3).
 - Released weekly YouTube videos covering a range of Ferrofluid related subject matter.
+- Hosted many workshops and museum events related to my FerroBot designs for kids and adults alike

 ### Lead Software Developer at Sci-Bots, Kitchener
 #### June 2017 - May 2018